jordanwatson/EcosystemStatusReports/SST/ReadMe.md

 We need to match these data to each of the different spatial regions of interest (e.g., Ecosystem Status Report, NMFS area, ADFG area, BSIERP area, etc.).
 I have created a spatial look-up table that matches points from the Coral Reef Watch latitude-longitude grid with each of the different spatial strata.
 Below we'll do an inner_join to get rid of points that fall outside of our area of interest.
 In the lookup table, note the **id** column.
 This is used for storing the spatial information for the full SST time series so that I can subsequently match my full SST dataset with this lookup table without having to store the large latitude and longitude fields.
 So I will not use it in my example, but it is critical for the operational usage of this dataset.

 The spatial strata include:
 **statefed:** Jurisdictional boundaries.
 Does a point fall in state, federal, or international waters?
-**stat_area:** ADF&G groundfish statistical area (also called stat6 area; https://soa-adfg.opendata.arcgis.com/datasets/commercial-fisheries-groundfish-registration-areas)
+**stat_area:** ADF&G groundfish statistical area (also called stat6 area       https://soa-adfg.opendata.arcgis.com/datasets/commercial-fisheries-groundfish-registration-areas)
-**depth:** Approximate depth at each point as discerned using the marmap R package and the GEBCO bathymetry dataset **nmfsarea:** NMFS management area (https://www.fisheries.noaa.gov/webdam/download/89908630) **bsierp_name:** Name of each of the 16 bsierp regions (https://access.afsc.noaa.gov/pubs/posters/pdfs/pOrtiz04_marine-regions-bs.pdf)
+**depth:** Approximate depth at each point as discerned using the marmap R package and the GEBCO bathymetry dataset
+**nmfsarea:** NMFS management area (https://www.fisheries.noaa.gov/webdam/download/89908630)
+**bsierp_name:** Name of each of the 16 bsierp regions (https://access.afsc.noaa.gov/pubs/posters/pdfs/pOrtiz04_marine-regions-bs.pdf)
-**bsierp_id:** The bsierp_name fields can be a tad onerous to type out so this is a numeric id instead.
+**bsierp_id:** The bsierp_name fields can be a tad onerous to type out so this is a numeric id instead
-**Ecosystem:** Three primary regions for Ecosystem Status Reports (Bering Sea, Gulf of Alaska, and Aleutian Islands) **Ecosystem_sub:** Subregions within each ESR region (Southeastern and Northern Bering Sea; Eastern, Central, and Western Aleutians; Eastern and Western Gulf of Alaska)
+**Ecosystem:** Three primary regions for Ecosystem Status Reports (Bering Sea, Gulf of Alaska, and Aleutian Islands)
+**Ecosystem_sub:** Subregions within each ESR region (Southeastern and Northern Bering Sea; Eastern, Central, and Western Aleutians; Eastern and Western Gulf of Alaska)

 Many rows may have NA values for some strata (e.g., bsierp_id mostly have NAs because the majority of the rows are not Bering Sea records.
 Below is an example of several rows where there are no NA values.